How to understand and compare solar panel specifications

 One of the problems with the residential solar industry in America is that often, the solar salesperson you have been speaking with has only had a few days training in solar before they are let loose on the public as salespeople.

 These people often don't really understand what the terms mean either and often make inaccurate claims about their product.
 But let's give you a crash course so you won't be fooled.

 On this page

 A solar module is made up of a number of individual solar cells that are wired together in series.
-Most solar PV modules used for homes in America as of 2020 have 60 cells in series, although some higher output panels have 72 solar cells wired together in series inside them.
+Traditional solar PV modules used for homes in America have 60 cells in series, although some higher output panels have 72 solar cells wired together in series inside them.